Identifying Mice & Rats

 A: Yes, mice can fit into holes as small as a dime.

 Q: Where should I place a bait station or a trap?

 A: Look for signs of rodent activity - feces, urine stains, chew marks and hair - or listen for scratching or squeaking sounds, particularly at night.
 Place rodent control products in the locations of highest activity.
 These locations include behind stoves or refrigerators and inside cabinets.
 If you place and do not see activity move the trap to a different location.
 Rodent control products should always be used in locations where kids and pets don't actively play or crawl; however, Tomcat offers options for baits and traps to meet your individual needs and preferences.
-For a video showing how to set each individual kind of bait station or trap, see our YouTube page.

 Q: How much rodent bait do I need?

 A: Each package is carefully labeled in accordance with strict guidelines set by the Environmental Protection Agency (EPA).
 Consult the package for specific usage information.
 Each 1-oz. bait block in our Tomcat® Mouse Killer products will kill up to 12 mice*.
 Keep in mind that mice and rats reproduce quickly, so a problem left untreated can turn into a major problem.
 For larger issues, place bait stations in multiple locations to ensure you stop the problem before it grows.